Phone bill assistance and free government phones in Mississippi.

 In order to apply for the Mississippi Lifeline or Link-Up programs, some or all of the following conditions need to be met.
 There are income restrictions in place, and while they can change over time, they will generally limit applicants to being within 150 percent of poverty levels.

-Or another way to qualify for the reduction on a bill is to be receiving some form of state of Mississippi or federal government assistance.
+Or another way to qualify for the reduction on a bill or free cell phone service is to be receiving some form of state of Mississippi or federal government assistance.
 As an example, families that have a member that is benefiting from Food Stamps, Low Income Home Energy Assistance Program (LIHEAP), Supplemental Security Income (SSI), or TANF can enroll.
 The phone discounts will also be for families that are having their rent paid by section 8.

 Also, most phone companies participate, but not all of them.
 The national providers, such as AT&T, Verizon, and Sprint, all allow customers to enroll.
 Other Lifeline providers in Mississippi include Safelink, Assurance Wireless, T-Mobile, Cricket, and others.
 There are a couple dozen other small companies that participate.
 Residents can contact their company to inquire.

 In order to apply for a credit on a bill, the Mississippi Public Service Commission can provide an application to either one or both of these programs.
 However, all of the cellular and also home phone companies also can enroll customers themselves.
+The best way to get phone bill help, enroll into Lifeline or a free phone is to call a telephone company, such as Verizon, AT&T, T-Mobile, Safelink or others.
 It often takes less time to enroll by calling them, so the state encourage this approach.

-If a consumer feels they were unfairly denied assistance from Lifeline, then they should contact the Public Service Commission as soon as possible.
+If a consumer feels they were unfairly denied assistance or a free phone from the government from the Lifeline program, then they should contact the Public Service Commission as soon as possible.
 This government agency regulates Lifeline across the state, and they can be reached at (601) 961-5414. they will ensure that all residents are treated fairly.
 The state will also persecute any fraudulent applications to Lifeline, as that has been a challenge in the past.